Clubs & Organizations

 The club also provides the opportunity to give to our nearby communities through dental-related community service.
 Once we help you truly understand that dentistry is for you, we work as a support group to help each other get into dental school with as much ease as possible.
 We learn best from our peers who have done the exact same thing, so sharing our experiences and ideas knocks down all obstacles between us and our future as dentists.

 We are also a pre-dental chapter of the ASDA which is represented in every dental school and in various undergraduate schools.
-Although we charge no club dues, to be a true member of ASDA you must apply through their website at http://www.asdanet.org.
+Although we charge no club dues, to be a true member of ASDA you must apply through the ASDA website.
 The membership charge is $25 per year, and it includes a helpful handbook on all dental schools, a monthly newsletter, and a subscription to Mouth Magazine, a quarterly journal.
 If you don't want to spend the money to be part of the national club, you are more than welcome to be a part of our campus club here at Cal Poly.

 AMSA is a pre-health professions society for students planning careers in health care fields.
 The American Medical Student Association is a pre-health professions society for students planning careers in health care fields.
 The club offers speakers from various health fields, assists in planning undergraduate study, provides an opportunity to get to know faculty, provides community service opportunities, and offers networking between fellow students with similar interests and goals.
 AMSA is a chance to begin preparing now for your work in the health care field.